tosca07/picochess/README.md

 About This Fork
 ===============
 This fork of Picochess focuses on:
-Upgrading dependencies – Uses the latest Python, python-chess, and Tornado libraries.
+Upgrading dependencies – Uses the latest Python with the latest chess, and Tornado libraries.
 Asynchronous Architecture – Replaces threads with an async-based architecture for improved performance and scalability.

 Requirements